-The headline-grabbing Amazon-Whole Foods Market deal appeared as 2.9 percent of net sales when the online giant reported its third-quarter earnings Oct.
+The headline-grabbing Amazon-Whole Foods Market deal appeared as a mere 2.9 percent of net sales when the online giant reported its third-quarter earnings Oct.
 26.

 Amazon’s net sales increased 34 percent to $43.7 billion in the third quarter, compared with $32.7 billion in third quarter 2016.
 Net sales includes $1.3 billion from Whole Foods Market, which Amazon acquired on Aug.
 28.